NERV-DAO/documentation/NERV by-laws.md

 Bodies
 </p>

 There are 7 different bodies that contribute to the normal functioning of the NERV DAO.
-Some of these bodies are singular while others are composed of multiple instances.
+Some of these bodies are singular while others are grouped in multiple instances.

 <p align="center">
 <b>( article 12 )</b><br>
 Headquarters
 </p>

-sdadsad
+HQs are spaces for meetups and where members of the DAO can gather and collaborate together.
+Although not a necessity we consider them advantagious.

-I.Headquarters are open to public.
+I. Headquarters need to be open to public.

-II.The choice of these spaces must be made through democratic consensus on the on-line platform.
+II.
+The choice of these spaces must be made through democratic consensus on the on-line platform.

 <p align="center">
 <b>( article 13 )</b><br>